Contents

 Engine Rooms

 Today the Engine Rooms of Tower Bridge are simply a gateway into history, but for a long time, it was the beating heart of Tower Bridge.
 In 1976, Tower Bridge switched from steam power to electricity.
-However, the original steam engines once powered the Tower Bridge can be viewed in the Engine Rooms.
+However, the original steam engines that once powered the Tower Bridge can be viewed in the Engine Rooms.

-Exhibitions Inside Tower Bridge
+Exhibitions inside Tower Bridge

 Engine Rooms